4 Alternatives To Walking A Senior Dog

 Whether you’re going somewhere nearby or traveling to another state, there are chances that the wildlife and nature will differ to home.
 Ticks thrive in areas with a lot of woodlands, and mites and leeches might attack in marshy terrain.
 Think about what dangers could be hiding in the grass, and buy the appropriate protection and supplies for your pet, such as sprays or repellents.

 Check the weather forecast, too!
 If it’s extra hot, you’ll need to ensure you have enough water, for you and your senior dog!
 Dehydration and overheating can be extremely dangerous.
 Or, if it’s too cold, your senior dog might struggle to enjoy the adventure, because cold weather exasperates the pain of joint conditions.
 We will discuss the issue of joint-related conditions later on.

-Osteoarthritis is one of the most common conditions among older dogs.
-In fact, it can affect around one in four of all dogs in the USA.
 Consider your pal’s physical ability before choosing where to go.
 If you’re staying somewhere, how many stairs will they need to climb?
 What fun activity are you going to choose for them – does it involve jumping onto something?